 2. Throw away any craft supplies that have outlived their usefulness.
-This includes old glue that’s hardened, broken crayons (unless you’re really going to make these adorable melted crayons), sticker sheets that are mangled and almost empty, coloring books with hardly a blank page left in them.
+This includes old glue that’s hardened, broken crayons (unless you’re really going to make these adorable melted crayons), roll stickers or sheet stickers that are mangled and almost empty, coloring books with hardly a blank page left in them.
 Sorting through and decluttering your craft supplies gives you a fresh start as you begin to organize.
 You’ll need less space and everything will be neater and easier to straighten.

 One caution: Be prepared for much wailing and gnashing of teeth if your children see their craft supplies in the trash.
 In my experience, it doesn’t matter how trashed the supplies are or how many beautiful supplies they still have – or that they won’t even notice if they don’t see it in the trash can – they’ll decide THAT was their favorite craft supply that they can’t possibly live without!

 3. Group the crafts in a way that makes sense logically and also makes them easiest to get to.
 If you’re using baby wipe containers, you may put markers in one, paints in another, and crayons in a third.
 If you’re using a larger shoebox or plastic storage bin, you may find that combining similar supplies to fill each box is a better way to do it.